 Anyone who has read Marquez’s The Autumn of the Patriarch (1975) can attest to the mad delusions and exotic style found in this fictional story—a style, quite assuredly—would be reprimanded in American MFA programs and writing workshops throughout the country as amateurish and unconventional and too progressive—and if such a style is acceptable in American fiction it is only so because of Marquez’s genius.
 Meanwhile, American writing professors scoff at such flamboyant attempts at genius.
 But genius often holds other noble qualities, such as courage, determination and vision.

 Murakami, a Rowling-like sensation in Japan who has been translated into over fifty languages and nominated for the Nobel Prize (2016), compelled the international community last year (2013) to take notice with his thirteenth novel called Colorless Tsukuru Tazaki and His Years of Pilgrimage.
-He has been known for his eccentric novels that leap the boundaries of time and place and grab the hearts and minds of readers by telling stories of the extraordinary.
+He has been known for his eccentric novels, like 1Q84, that leap the boundaries of time and place and grab the hearts and minds of readers by telling stories of the extraordinary.